IDMEFv2/idmefv2-log-generator/README.md

 - `PrintPlayer`: a player that prints the rendered template
 - `RecordPlayer`: a player that records the rendered template in a list
 - `URLPlayer`: a player that makes a HTTP POST request with rendered template supposed to be JSON
+- `SyslogPlayer`: a player that logs the rendered template using syslog

 ### Helper functions